Do I have Hip Arthritis?

 - Hip Resurfacing – This procedure can reduce pain and delays the need for a total hip replacement.
 Keeping the femur intact, the surgeon removes the damaged joint surfaces and covers the exposed areas with metal.
 The ball portion of the joint is also encased in metal.
 This procedure makes it possible for the patient to still opt for a total hip replacement later if necessary. *Note: Dr. Sculco does not offer this procedure.

-If you think you might be experiencing symptoms of hip arthritis, make an appointment today with Dr. Peter K. Sculco in NYC.
+If you think you might be experiencing symptoms of hip arthritis, contact us today for a consultation with Dr. Peter K. Sculco in NYC.
 Dr. Sculco specializes in hip and knee replacements and is known internationally for his academic research on hip and knee replacements.
+Call 212.606.1771 today or fill out the form on this page to request an appointment.